 All requests for arbitration must be filed within one hundred eighty (180) days after the facts constituting the arbitrable matter could have been known in the exercise of reasonable diligence, whichever is later.
 See Section 47 Code of Ethics and Arbitration Manual.

-The request for arbitration shall be accompanied by a deposit established by each local board/association of REALTORS not exceeding $500. (five hundred dollars), which may be returned or retained to go toward the costs of the arbitration (local board option) and by a signed arbitration agreement which may be in the form of Specimen Form #A‐1, Part Thirteen of NAR’s Code of Ethics and Arbitration Manual, or in any other form provided or permitted by law.
+The request for arbitration shall be accompanied by a deposit established by each local board/association of REALTORS not exceeding $500 (five hundred dollars).
+When the arbitration request is filed with NYSAR the fee is $500 (five hundred dollars, which may be returned or retained to go toward the costs of the arbitration (local board option) and by a signed arbitration agreement which may be in the form of Specimen Form #A‐1 or From #A-2, Part Thirteen of NAR’s Code of Ethics and Arbitration Manual, or in any other form provided or permitted by law.
 The deposit shall be returned if the matter is determined not arbitrable.

 IMPARTIAL HEARING PANEL - SELECTION OF PANEL: